Aider-AI/aider/examples/asciinema.md

-# Editing an asciinema cast file with aider and gpt-4
+# Editing an asciinema cast file with aider

 The user needs to make some tedious edits to the escape sequences in an `asciinema` screencast file.